aristovinceselvanathan/TIPS/src/Assignment11/ErrorHandling/Readme.md

 2. **Security**: You can set security policies and permissions for each AppDomain, which allows you to control what the code in that AppDomain is allowed to do.

-3. **Unloadability**: You can unload an AppDomain without unloading the entire application domain.
+3. **Unload ability**: You can unload an AppDomain without unloading the entire application domain.
 This is useful for scenarios where you want to load and unload assemblies dynamically.

 4. **Assembly Versioning**: Each AppDomain can load different versions of the same assembly simultaneously, which can be useful when dealing with versioning issues.